900 years of history

-Norbert’s conversion was characterised by the event of being thrown from his horse in a thunderstorm; an incident which similarly prompted St Paul’s change of heart.
+Norbert’s conversion was characterised by the event of being thrown from his horse in a thunderstorm, an incident which similarly prompted St Paul’s change of heart.
 This conversion filled Norbert with the burning desire to make Christ known and he promptly changed from his former lifestyle and devoted all he had and all he was to God’s service.
 This meant a life of prayer and penance and subsequently Norbert was ordained a priest.

 Norbert’s ministry of preaching culminated in his being sought out by Bishops to help reform the clergy of his day, so that they too might be effective ministers and preachers.
 Unfortunately, they were disturbed by this reform and found it difficult to change dramatically.
 They resisted all that Norbert attempted.
 Norbert’s preaching had attracted some followers, and with these he went to the valley of Prémontré, and thus became the first Norbertine or Prémontstratensian Community; a small group of people committed to the teachings of the Apostles, to the Eucharist, to prayer and to common life; ideals which Norbertine Communities still profess.
-So, on Easter Sunday 1120 Norbert’s first followers put on the white habit of the Order.
+So, at Christmas 1120 Norbert’s first followers put on the white habit of the Order.
 The Order grew quickly and within 30 years there were 100 abbeys of the Order in Europe.

 In 1126 Norbert was appointed Archbishop of Magdeburg and Chief Bishop of Germany.
-He had a reputation for being a skilful and inspiring preacher and was also a person who tried to make peace between the many warring princes and people of the time, even to having his life threatened.
+He had a reputation for being a skillful and inspiring preacher and was also a person who tried to make peace between the many warring princes and people of the time, even to having his life threatened.

 In December 1995, the Norbertine Canons at Queens Park became an independent community of the Norbertine Order – the final step in becoming a fully fledged ‘Canonry’.
 On that day the community elected its first Prior de Regimine – Fr Peter Joseph Stiglich O Praem.